primiki/Serial_8051/README.md

 # Serial_8051
-This is a activity the class of mcu 8051
+This is an activity the class of mcu 8051.